Golf courses are bound to be both plentiful and accessible in a country known for its wide plains and abundance of grassy pastoral land.

 Take a private half-day Buenos Aires tour

 Public Fairways in Buenos Aires

-If you don’t have a local to act as a host at a private club, try the City of Buenos Aires Public Golf Course (Campo de Golf de la Ciudad).
+For golfers without a local host and an invite to a private golf club, try the City of Buenos Aires Public Golf Course (Campo de Golf de la Ciudad).

-It’s very accessible and considered one of the best public gold courses in Latin America.
+It’s an accessible course, right in Palermo and is considered one of the best public gold courses in Latin America.

-To work on putting technique or to have fun with the family for a few hours the Pitch & Putt Golf Center at the Costa Salguero Driving Range.
+To work on putting technique, have a playful date, or to have fun with the family for a few hours the Pitch & Putt Golf Center at the Costa Salguero Driving Range.

 Sport lovers shouldn’t miss a world class soccer or polo game in Buenos Aires.